Step 3

 Because the laws in each state vary, there is no automatic guarantee that a DNR/COLST will be respected in every state.
 That said, a signed DNR/COLST order carries moral weight surrounding an individual’s priorities for end-of-life treatments.

-If you want your DNR order to be honored, you must either have the signed order with you or obtain a Vermont DNR identification.
+If you want your DNR order to be honored, you must either have the signed order with you or obtain a Vermont approved DNR identification (bracelet, necklace, etc.).
 Wearable DNR identifications can be obtained from vendors who have been approved by the Vermont Department of Health.
+Approved DNR Identification vendors require that you submit a copy of your completed DNR/COLST order with your request, which will be kept on file with the vendor to ensure that your identification is connected to a properly completed order.
+DNR Identification cannot be obtained without a properly completed order on file.

 Will a DNR identification be honored the same as my DNR/COLST form?